temcocontrols/T3000Webview/docs/t3000/haystack/fdd-native-engine.md

 );
 ```

-> This is the **only** new table for rules.
-Findings persistence (`FDD_FINDINGS`) is optional
+> `FDD_FINDINGS` stores persisted fault detections — written by `t3000_fdd_analyze` and read
-> and deferred.
+> by `t3000_fdd_faults`.
 Time-series and tags reuse existing tables.

 ### Seed

-Rules are inserted once by `seed_fdd_rules.sql` (run with the schema migration).
-After that
+The catalog is seeded by the SeaORM migration `m20260819_add_fdd_tables` (fresh DBs) and by
+`fdd::rules::ensure_schema` on startup (idempotent `INSERT OR IGNORE`, so existing DBs pick
-the DB is authoritative — rules can be edited/toggled/deleted at runtime with no rebuild.
+up new rules).
+After seeding the DB is authoritative — rules can be edited/toggled/deleted at
+runtime with no rebuild.

 ```sql
 INSERT INTO FDD_RULES (rule_id, rule_name, category, description, rule_kind, required_roles, params_json, severity, enabled)